goharbor/harbor/SECURITY.md

 If you know of a publicly disclosed security vulnerability for Harbor, please **IMMEDIATELY** report it via [GitHub private vulnerability reporting](https://github.com/goharbor/harbor/security/advisories/new) to inform the Harbor Security Team.

+> [!IMPORTANT]
-**IMPORTANT: Do not file public issues on GitHub for security vulnerabilities**
+> **Do not file public issues on GitHub for security vulnerabilities**

-To report a vulnerability or a security-related issue, use GitHub private vulnerability reporting: open the **Security** tab of the affected repository and click **Report a vulnerability**.
-For the main Harbor repository, use [this form](https://github.com/goharbor/harbor/security/advisories/new).
+The report is visible only to you and the Harbor maintainers.
+Reports will be acknowledged within 5 business days.
+The Harbor Team will then investigate and follow up with a plan to address the issue and any potential workarounds to perform in the meantime.
 Filing a report requires a GitHub account; this is the only channel for vulnerability reports.

-The report is visible only to you and the Harbor Security Team, which is made up of Harbor maintainers who have committer and release permissions.
-Reports will be acknowledged within 5 business days.
-The Harbor Security Team will then investigate and follow up with a plan to address the issue and any potential workarounds to perform in the meantime.
+> [!NOTE]

-Do not report non-security-impacting bugs through this channel.
+> Do not report non-security-impacting bugs through this channel.
 Use [GitHub issues](https://github.com/goharbor/harbor/issues/new/choose) instead.

 ### Proposed Report Content
 Provide a descriptive title and in the description of the report include the following information: